IttoSanzzo/Webserv/README.md

 <p align="center"><img width=500px alt="Default Config" src="https://i.imgur.com/KiKU5k7.png"></p>

 -   You can run it using `./Webserver`, and it will user the default configuration file located at `./configs/default.json`.
 You can modify the default configuration to your needs, or alternatively, you can run `./Webserv "./path/to/config"` to use a expecific configuration file.
+-   It comes with some pre-made configuration files, and mocked pages, to exemplify how it works.
 -   It will accept any valid json file that has the minimal information to run a server, which are a valid port, a valid host, and some routes.
 -   Other aspects can be tweaked as shown in the example image above.
 -   From that, as it's running, it will show the current imported configs in the terminal, open at the given host:port, and that will be available in your pc, for your browser and other access means.